fu1001hao/CLIPScope/README.md

 ## Implementation of CLIPScope

 ### Datasets
-> Please refer to [MOS](https://github.com/deeplearning-wisc/large_scale_ood) to prepare the ImageNet-1K, iNaturalist, SUN, Places,and Textures.
+> Please refer to [MOS](https://github.com/deeplearning-wisc/large_scale_ood) to prepare the ImageNet-1K, iNaturalist, SUN, Places, and Textures.

 ### ID Labels
 > Please use the ImageNet-1K labels as the ID labels.